Statistics on Lefschetz thimbles: Bell/Leggett-Garg inequalities and the classical-statistical approximation: Introduction

 if the observables $A$, $B$ and $D$, of value $\pm 1$, are drawn from some real-valued, non-negative distribution function.
 One can prove this by generating samples according to such a distribution.
 Since any single realisation will satisfy the inequality, so will the average, given that $\braket{A B} =\sum_{i=1}^N A_iB_i/N$ and $A_i$, $B_i$ and $D_i$ are restricted to be $\pm 1$.
 However, a complex PDF can lead to violations of such inequalities.

 Complex PDFs call for complex analysis.
 Consider, e.g., the complex Gaussian integral \smash{$\int\ud x\,e^{ix^2}$}.
 With the complex PDF $e^{ix^2}$, we cannot ascertain which states are more probable than others, unlike with the normal distribution $e^{-x^2}$.
 Nevertheless, we know that we can perform the integral by deforming the contour of integration into the complex plane by Cauchy's theorem.
 By choosing a better contour, we can then make sense of the statistics.
 In this simple case, we find a normal distribution if we rotate the integration contour by $\pi/4$ in the complex $x$ plane, so that $ix^2\to-x^2$.
 Under the same principle, the Lefschetz thimble approach provides a powerful tool for QFT, whereby we complexify all real-valued fields \cite{Witten:2010cx} and are furnished with a prescription for finding a suitable integration contour.
-Applications of the Lefschetz thimble approach to real-time path integrals has recently attracted significant attention~\cite{Mou:2019tck, Mou:2019gyl, Tanizaki:2014xba, Cherman:2014sba, Alexandru:2016gsd, Alexandru:2017lqr, Ai:2019fri, Alexandru:2020wrj}.
+The application of the Lefschetz thimble approach to real-time path integrals has recently attracted significant attention~\cite{Tanizaki:2014xba, Cherman:2014sba,Alexandru:2016gsd, Alexandru:2017lqr, Mou:2019tck, Ai:2019fri, Mou:2019gyl, Alexandru:2020wrj}.

 A popular approximation used in the evaluation of the real-time path integral is the Classical-Statistical (CS) approximation.
 There, the quantum evolution is replaced by the classical evolution of an ensemble of initial conditions, drawn from a non-negative PDF.
-The interpretation in the context of the Lefschetz thimble Monte-Carlo is that we keep only the critical points of the action and allow only for non-negative Wigner functions.
+The interpretation in the context of the Lefschetz thimble Monte Carlo is that we keep only the critical points of the action and allow only for non-negative Wigner functions.
 This is quantitatively a good approximation in the limit where field occupation numbers are large.
-This may be expressed in terms of discarding diagrams in a perturbative expansion (at high temperature \cite{Aarts:1997kp}), in terms of the ``statistical'' propagator being much larger than the ``spectral'' propagator (e.g., in preheating \cite{Aarts:2001yn,Arrizabalaga:2004iw}) or in terms of the state being ``squeezed'' (e.g., in cosmological perturbations during inflation \cite{Mukhanov:1990me}).
+Its validity may be further expressed in terms of discarding diagrams in a perturbative expansion (at high temperature \cite{Aarts:1997kp}), in terms of the ``statistical'' propagator being much larger than the ``spectral'' propagator (in direct comparison with quantum evolution based on truncations of the 2PI effective action \cite{Aarts:2001yn,Arrizabalaga:2004iw,Rajantie:2006gy,Berges:2007ym,Berges:2010nk}) or in terms of the state being ``squeezed'' (e.g., in cosmological perturbations during inflation \cite{Mukhanov:1990me}).